-We are looking for a computer scientist, informatician, physicist, bioinformatician, computational biologist or professional with similar background to develop, construct and administrate the infrastructure for GHGA software (front and back end) and software development (devops) in a local cloud.
+We are looking for a team member with substantial experience and/or interest in developing, deploying, and maintaining a high-performance cloud computing platform.
+She/he should have a background in computer science, physics, bioinformatics or computational biology or related to develop, construct and administer the infrastructure for GHGA software (front- and back-end) and software development (DevOps) in a private cloud environment.
 The successful candidate will be part of an interdisciplinary research and data management team implementing, developing and maintaining a diverse range of state-of-the-art tools and infrastructure to manage human omics data.
-This will be done in close cooperation with the participating GHGA institutions and other (inter)national partners.
-We are looking for a range of profiles, including system and cloud specialists.
+This will be done in close cooperation with the participating GHGA institutions and other (inter)national partners (c.f. http://www.ghga.de).

 - Supporting software developers and users to deploy software and analyse data in a cloud